The restoration project

 Support from the authorities

-Architectural studies and works related the restoration of the St. Barbara church are placed under the high patronage of the Monuments and Sites Division of the General Directorate of Buildings and Heritage (DGIP), as well as the Cultural Affairs Department of the State of Vaud.
+Architectural studies and works related to the restoration of the St. Barbara church are placed under the high patronage of the Monuments and Sites Division of the General Directorate of Buildings and Heritage (DGIP), as well as the Cultural Affairs Department of the Canton of Vaud.
 The Canton of Vaud has already officially granted cantonal and federal subsidies (through the financial support of the Confederation to objects allocated to cantons) up to 20% of the 2019-2020 project studies and surveys for the restoration and rehabilitation of the interior of the church.
 This is encouraging, especially in view of a similar subsidy for the restoration works (20% equally shared between the State of Vaud and the Confederation).
 Indeed, such early support from the Swiss authorities is not only appreciated in financial terms, but also demonstrates the relevance and importance of this restoration project in terms of preservation of the regional heritage.

 As pointed out by the DGIP itself, “Like its landscapes, the monuments and sites of Canton of Vaud reflect the rich heritage of the canton.
 They must be protected to allow future generations to admire and study them as we do today, they must be preserved to ensure access to authentic testimonies of the past, and they must be documented to allow everyone to access such valuable data”.
 The project presented is fully in line with this perspective and today we appeal to your generosity to be able to carry it out as soon as possible.